 Today, raw veganism is a term recognized by many mainstream audiences and embraced by health seekers worldwide.
 While it primarily encompasses a vegan diet, with the exclusion of any kind of animal derived foods either for ethical, ecological or health reasons, it does not include cooked grains, beans, heated or pasteurized foods which are typically consumed by most vegans.

-The standard definition of "raw food" comprises eating organic vegetables, fruits, nuts and seeds that have not been cooked over 115–118° F (45-48°C).
-This is to ensure that the food retains its natural living enzymes and nutrient content which are typically destroyed by heat or cooking methods.
+The standard definition of "raw food" comprises eating organic vegetables, fruits, fats, nuts and seeds that have not been cooked over 115–118° F (45-48°C).
+This is to ensure that the food retains its natural living enzymes and nutrient content which is typically destroyed by heat or cooking methods.

-Simply put, raw foods are "living foods" that are closer to their natural state, preserving life-force, fiber, water content and essential phytonutrients that are needed by the body to function at the highest levels.
+Simply put, raw foods are "living foods" that are closer to their natural state, preserving life-force, fiber, water content and essential phytonutrients that help the body to function at its highest levels.
 These foods we call raw superfoods!
 They can be grated, blended, chopped and food processed to create different textures and taste sensations, but are made exclusively from fresh, whole, ripe uncooked foods.

 In a 2013 study it states that "Cooking food destroys nutrients and enzymes, alters the structure and, thus, digestibility of food, and creates byproducts that may be harmful.
 For example, cooking vegetables decreases water-soluble and heat sensitive nutrients, such as carotenoids.
 The insoluble fiber in vegetables, which helps decrease fecal transit time and increase binding and excretion of carcinogens, decreases as a result of cooking.
 Heat initiates the Maillard reaction, which destroys many essential amino acids, causes proteins to cross-link with reducing sugars, and makes the food harder to digest."